Originally published August 29, 2008. Updated November 17, 2014.

 The reason I no longer recommend Armour thyroid is because it is animal derived (from pigs), which makes me a little nervous, because of the risk, however slight, of disease transmitted by animal tissue.
 Instead, I recommend Thyrolar, a synthetic drug that gives you both T3 and T4, and most closely approximates the natural mixture of hormones that the thyroid produces.
 You may find that the combination has a better effect on mood than thyroxine alone.

-Since most cases of underactive thyroid are due to Hashimoto's thyroiditis, an autoimmune disorder that causes inflammation of the thyroid gland, I also suggest following my general recommendations for autoimmune diseases including a diet low in animal protein (especially meat and milk products) and one that eliminates polyunsaturated and trans fats.
-In addition, take my antioxidant formula, exercise regularly and practice relaxation techniques.
+Since most cases of underactive thyroid are due to Hashimoto's thyroiditis, an autoimmune disorder that causes inflammation of the thyroid gland, I also suggest following my anti-inflammatory diet.
+In addition, be sure to exercise regularly and practice relaxation techniques.

 I also advise against excessive intake of certain foods (called goitrogens) that can interfere with thyroid hormone production.
 These include cabbage, broccoli, cauliflower, radishes, rutabagas, turnips, peanuts and soybeans.
 You don't have to avoid these foods but don't overdo them.